wftutorials/aspnetmvctutorial/README.md

 ## Passing data to your views

 Lets see how we can pass data to our views.
-We use `ViewData` to add the values we want to access in our views.
+We use `ViewData` to add the values we want to access in our views this is shown below.

 ```c#
 public IActionResult Home()